Recognition of same-sex unions in Vietnam: Restrictions

-Legalization attempts
+Failed attempts in 2012–2015

-In May 2012, a same-sex couple in Hà Tiên held a traditional, public wedding at their home but were stopped by local authorities.
-The event was widely reported on Vietnamese media and started a heated debate on the issue.
-Two months later, the Minister of Justice, Hà Hùng Cường, announced that the government was considering legalising same-sex marriage, stating that "in order to protect individual freedoms, same-sex marriage should be allowed."
+In May 2012, a same-sex couple in Hà Tiên held a traditional, public wedding at their home, but the ceremony was interrupted by local authorities.
+The event was widely reported in Vietnamese media and triggered a public debate on the issue.
+Two months later, the Minister of Justice, Hà Hùng Cường, said that the government was considering whether to legalise same-sex marriage, stating that "in order to protect individual freedoms, same-sex marriage should be allowed".
 The matter was expected to be debated in the National Assembly in spring 2013.
-However, in February 2013, the Ministry of Justice requested that the National Assembly avoid action until 2014.
+However, in February 2013, the Ministry of Justice requested that the National Assembly avoid taking action until 2014.
+The Supreme People's Procuracy, the Ministry of Health and government agencies in several provinces expressed support for lifting the ban.
+On the other hand, the Vietnam Women's Union and other provincial government agencies argued that same-sex marriage should not be recognized, warning of a weakening of "traditional values" and that such a move would "not be in line with Vietnamese customs".

 In June 2013, the Ministry of Justice submitted a bill to remove the same-sex marriage ban from the Law on Marriage and Family, and provide some legal rights to cohabiting same-sex couples.
-The National Assembly debated the bill in October 2013.
-On 27 May 2014, the National Assembly's Committee for Social Affairs removed the provisions giving legal rights to cohabiting same-sex couples from the legislation.
-The bill was approved by the National Assembly on 19 June 2014, promulgated by President Trương Tấn Sang on 26 June, and took effect on 1 January 2015, but without provisions recognizing same-sex unions.
-The law removed the same-sex marriage ban in Article 10(5) of the Law on Marriage and Family and enacted a provision in Article 8(2) that Vietnam does not "recognize marriage between persons of the same sex".
-Nguyễn Anh Tuấn, the head of a gay tourist agency in Hanoi, told NBC News, "It's not perfect… It's not completely there but it is a great step in the right direction."
+In August, Prime Minister Nguyễn Tấn Dũng called same-sex marriage a "social reality" and argued that its legalization "cannot be avoided".
 On 24 September 2013, the government issued a decree abolishing the penalty for holding same-sex marriage ceremonies.
 The decree took effect on 11 November 2013.
-Since that date, the government no longer imposes fines on people who carry out public same-sex weddings.
+Nguyễn Anh Tuấn, the head of a gay tourist agency in Hanoi, told NBC News, "It's not perfect… It's not completely there but it is a great step in the right direction."
+Several public campaigns for the legalization of same-sex marriage took place in October 2013.
+The National Assembly also began looking into the possibilty of enacting civil unions.
+On 27 May 2014, the National Assembly's Committee for Social Affairs removed the provisions granting legal rights to cohabiting same-sex couples from the legislation.
+The bill was approved by the National Assembly on 19 June 2014, promulgated by President Trương Tấn Sang on 26 June, and took effect on 1 January 2015, but without provisions recognizing same-sex unions.
+The law enacted a provision in article 8(2) of the Law on Marriage and Family that Vietnam does not "recognize marriage between persons of the same sex".